explorable-viz/esop2025/author-response/esop2025/response.md

 _Store semantics._ Agreed, a notation suggestive of a store with reference cells might make the heap-like allocation pattern more familiar -- thanks for the suggestion.
-We are planning to reimplement our current interpreter with one that builds the graph in an explicitly imperative style, so this intuition may also end up being closer to the implementation.
+We are planning to reimplement our current interpreter with one that builds the graph in an explicitly imperative style, so this intuition may also end up being closer to the implementation in a future version.

 Reviewer B